flenniken/collections/docs/aws-config.md

   only open to friends and family
 * Route53 and Certificate Manager connect the website to your custom domain with secure access
-* DynamoDB stores push notification subscriptions
+* API Gateway, Lambda and DynamoDB for storing push notification subscriptions
 * IAM allows you to run scripts to deploy, run setup and to inspect aws settings.